 In Heritage Health Care Center, 15.3% Percentage of Patients

 Measures the percentage of long-term residents who required more assistance with activities of daily living over time.
 Activities of daily living include activities such as moving around and using the bathroom.
 Some experts would argue this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percentage of residents who maintained mobility over time.
-Optimizing mobility can be a great sign for residents' health.
+This is the percent of residents that remained mobile levels over time.
+Preserving mobility can be a good sign for residents' health.